UX research methods: key factors for product managers to consider

 4. Research methods by phase

-a) Discovery phase: laying the groundwork
+a) Discovery phase: Laying the groundwork

 In the discovery phase, your goal is to uncover user needs, pain points, and motivations.

 - Interviews: One-on-one conversations help explore user challenges and motivations.
 For instance, a fintech app might use interviews to understand why users abandon traditional budgeting tools.
+Interviews collect in-depth insights from participants regarding their thoughts and feelings about a product.

 - Tips for success: Prepare open-ended questions and allow for organic discussion.
 Record sessions to analyze insights later.